GreyAtlantean/visual-sort/README.md

-Whilst in the build folder run cmake ../src
+Whilst in the build folder run the following cmake ../src make

-Run with ./visual_sort
+./visual_sort

 To change number of elements in each array, change the value in the defs.h file